 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of students college ready on the Early Assessment Program (EAP) EAP for the 2018-2019 school year: ELA: 11.54% of 11th grade students who took the CAASPP demonstrated college readiness.
 Math: 3.84% of 11th grade students who took the CAASPP demonstrated college readiness.
-CAASPP was not administered in 2021 1% growth over 2018- 2019 EAP results.
-College/Career Readiness (CCR) Indicator on the CA Dashboard Red Performance Level on Ca School Dashboard in 2019 - 0 percent of students were prepared for College or Career The CA Dashboard was not operational from 2020-spring 2022 Orange performance level on CA School Dashboard.
+CAASPP was not administered in 2021 EAP for the 2021-2022 school year: ELA: 13.64% of 11th grade students who took the CAASPP demonstrated college readiness.
+Math: 0% of 11th grade students who took the CAASPP demonstrated college readiness.
+1% growth over 2018- 2019 EAP results.
+College/Career Readiness (CCR) Indicator on the CA Dashboard Red Performance Level on Ca School Dashboard in 2019 - 0 percent of students were prepared for College or Career The CA Dashboard was not operational from 2020-spring 2022 The CCI was not operational on the Dashboard in 2022 Orange performance level on CA School Dashboard.
 10% of seniors will graduate college/career ready Access to Broad Course of Study as measured by the JCCS master calendar.
 For 2020-2021: 100% of students, including unduplicated and those with exceptional needs have access to broad course of study in subject areas described in section 51210 and 51220 For 2021-2022: 100% of students, including unduplicated and those with exceptional needs had access to a broad course of study.
-100% of students, including unduplicated and those with exceptional needs have access to broad course of study in subject areas described in section 51210 and 51220 Maintain Middle School completion For 2020-2021: For 2021-2022: Maintain 100%
+For 2022-2023: 100% of students, including unduplicated and those with exceptional needs had access to a broad course of study.
+100% of students, including unduplicated and those with exceptional needs have access to broad course of study in subject areas described in section 51210 and 51220 Maintain Middle School completion For 2020-2021: For 2021-2022: For 2022-2023: Maintain 100%

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 rates for students who are enrolled 90 days or longer at 95% or greater.
-100% of students completed 100% of students completed Percentage of teachers implementing the State Standards Percentage of students provided with the required instructional materials (the program is transitioning to a digital curriculum - license will be obtained for all students).
+100% of students completed 100% of students completed 100% of students completed Percentage of teachers implementing the State Standards Percentage of students provided with the required instructional materials (the program is transitioning to a digital curriculum - license will be obtained for all students).
 For 2020-2021: 100% of teachers implement state standards 100% of students continue to be provided with all standards-aligned required instructional materials, including ELD.
 For 2021-2022: 100% of teachers implemented state standards 100% of students continued to be provided with all standards-aligned required instructional materials, including ELD.
+For 2022-2023: 100% of teachers implemented state standards 100% of students continued to be provided with all standards-aligned required instructional materials, including ELD.
 Maintain 100% teachers implementing state standards Maintain 100% of students provided with all standards-aligned required instructional materials including ELD EL Re-designated rate; EL proficiency on ELPAC ELPAC summative testing was interrupted in the spring of 2019-2021 due to campus closures from COVID.
 Only 19 out of 37 students completed the ELPAC summative and 0 students scored an overall performance of 4 so 0 percent of 1 student has been redesignated in 2021-2022.
+1 student making progress (or advancing one proficiency level) on the ELPAC.
+O students will be redesignated this school year.
+X students making progress (or advancing one proficiency level) on the ELPAC.
 For students enrolled 180 days or more, 70% will advance one proficiency level on ELPAC.
 Re-designate at least 20% of students enrolled 180 days or longer